ioannad/exception-handling/document/core/exec/runtime.rst

    In the current version of WebAssembly, a result can consist of at most one value.

-.. index:: ! store, function instance, table instance, memory instance, global instance, module, allocation
+.. index:: ! store, function instance, table instance, memory instance, global instance, event instance, module, allocation
    pair: abstract syntax; store
 .. _syntax-store:
 .. _store: